homebots/homebots-sdk/README.md

 ```

-You can copy the "example" folder as a starting point.
+You can check the tests folder for samples of how to use the project.

 ### Build and flash